 There are opportunities for student employment in the Robins School of Business in positions such as Student Research Assistant, Faculty/ Staff Assistant, Event Photographers and Technical Assistants.
 Positions of availability are sent via email to Robins School students prior to each semester including summer term and thus students may applied for positions relevant to their academic interests and skills.

-If students wish to take a business course over the summer at another AACSB recognized institution, then they must submit a completed Transfer Course Approval form and attach the course description from that institution to the Robins School Dean's Office.
+If students wish to take a business course over the summer at another AACSB recognized institution, they must submit a completed Transfer Course Approval form and attach the course description from that institution to the Robins School Dean's Suite.